Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

-We use the positions of the hand to determine a movement range and map the hand position within this range to an output value.
-For example, to slide along the edge of a book, extend the index finger of one hand to one end of the edge during setup.
-Then use a thumbs-up with the other hand to mark the position of the fingertip as an endpoint \( \mathbf{P_1} \) of the edge.
-Move the index finger to the other end of the edge and repeat the thumbs-up gesture to define the second endpoint \( \mathbf{P_2} \).
-Once both endpoints are placed, translucent interaction zones (Fig.~\ref{fig:study1}, B1--B4) or the physical edge guide the finger's sliding movement.
-The output value \( s \) is calculated by projecting the index finger's position onto the line segment \( \mathbf{P_2} - \mathbf{P_1} \), then normalizing this projection and clamping it between 0 and 1.
-To improve the stability of the sliding interaction and minimize jitter, an adaptive exponential moving average (AEMA)~\cite{hunter_exponentially_1986} is applied to the calculated output value $s$:
+\myAppSubSection{Linear}{sys:linear} We map the user's hand position within a defined movement range to a normalized output value.
+To configure a Linear interaction (e.g., sliding along a book edge), the user establishes the interaction axis by marking its two endpoints, $\mathbf{P}_1$ and $\mathbf{P}_2$, using a specific confirmation gesture (\Cref{fig:setup}, B1--B4).
+Once calibrated, either physical edges (EOIs) or translucent virtual zones (MAIs) guide the user's sliding movement.
+The raw output value $s$ is calculated by projecting the finger's current position onto the line segment vector $\mathbf{P}_2 - \mathbf{P}_1$, normalizing the result, and clamping it to a $[0, 1]$ range.
+To minimize hand-tracking jitter while maintaining responsiveness, we apply an Adaptive Exponential Moving Average (AEMA)~\cite{hunter_exponentially_1986} to filter $s$:

-The smoothing factor \( \alpha \) is dynamically adjusted using linear interpolation (Lerp) between \( \alpha_{\text{min}} \) (set to 0) and \( \alpha_{\text{max}}\) (set to 1), based on the rate of change of \( s \) over time \( \frac{\Delta s}{\Delta t} \) where $\Delta t =\frac{1}{60}$ seconds due to the 60 FPS frame rate, and a sensitivity scaling factor \( k \). \( s_{\text{prev}} \) refers to the value of \( s \) from the previous time step.
-This approach allows the system to respond quickly to large movements by increasing \( \alpha \), while maintaining stability and smoothness during slower, more controlled movements.
-Sliding is considered active if the index finger is within a certain threshold (set to 3~cm) of the line; otherwise, the output value remains unchanged.
-If the finger slides to the end and re-enters at the middle, the output will adjust from the new position, enabling infinite sliding without being limited by the physical length.
-This continuous sliding feature can be disabled.
+The smoothing factor $\alpha$ is dynamically adjusted using linear interpolation (Lerp) between $\alpha_{\text{min}}$ (0) and $\alpha_{\text{max}}$ (1).
+This adjustment is driven by the rate of change $\frac{\Delta s}{\Delta t}$ (with $\Delta t = 1/60$~s at 60 FPS) and a sensitivity scaling factor $k$.
+Here, $s_{\text{prev}}$ refers to the filtered value from the previous time step.
+This adaptive approach allows the system to respond instantly to rapid movements (higher $\alpha$) while heavily smoothing slow, deliberate adjustments (lower $\alpha$).
+The sliding interaction activates only when the finger is within a 3~cm spatial threshold of the defined line; otherwise, the output value remains unchanged.
+To overcome physical length constraints, the system supports an optional ``infinite continuous sliding'' feature: if the finger reaches the physical boundary, exits the tracking zone, and re-enters at the middle, the output value resumes adjusting relative to the new contact point, enabling unbounded input along a finite physical edge.